-What is BigQuery? - Google BigQuery Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
+Hadoop What is BigQuery? - Google BigQuery Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
 Google BigQuery solves this problem by enabling super-fast SQL queries against append-only tables using the processing power of Google's infrastructure.
 Simply move your data into BigQuery and let us handle the hard work.
 You can control access to both the project and your data based on your business needs, such as giving others the ability to view or query your data.
 You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET or Python.
+There are also a variety of third-party tools that you can use to interact with BigQuery, such as visualizing the data or loading the data.
 Get started now with creating an app, running a web query or using the command-line tool, or read on for more information about BigQuery fundamentals and how you can work with the product.
-BigQuery fundamentals There are four main concepts you should understand when using BigQuery.
-Projects Tables Tables contain your data in BigQuery.
-Datasets Jobs
+Projects Tables Jobs

 Speech, Language & Multimedia < Technology Services | Raytheon BBN Technologies For nearly four decades, Raytheon BBN Technologies has been a leader in speech and language technologies.
 Since the early 1970s, Raytheon BBN Technologies has been performing pioneering research in automatic speech recognition.
 Over the years, Raytheon BBN Technologies has had many firsts, including the first demonstration, in the early 1990s, of real-time, large-vocabulary, speaker-independent continuous speech recognition on commercial, off-the-shelf hardware.
 Raytheon BBN's Byblos, our primary speech recognition system, is an automatically trainable system that utilizes probabilistic hidden Markov models, and it continues to represent the state of the art in large-vocabulary, speaker-independent speech recognition.
 The Byblos engine forms the core of our application suite that includes Audio Indexer and Audio Monitoring System.
 Our natural language processing technologies can locate, identify, and organize information from a variety of sources and in multiple languages.